-Looking to work on skills in therapy sessions that use a St. Patrick’s day theme?
+Looking for St. Patrick’s Day activities to work on skills in therapy sessions that use a St. Patrick’s day theme?
 Here, you’ll find four leaf clover activities, rainbow activities, St. Patrick’s Day crafts, snacks, and more.
 Use these ideas to foster child development of functional skills using a fun theme.

 St. Patrick’s Day Theme in therapy